 While not 100% necessary to lose weight, counting calories is definitely effective for many people.
 I like to think of calorie counting as a means to an end.
 As time goes on you should be moving more and more towards intuitive eating.

 The simple act of counting calories raises your mindfulness around food.
 It also involves a form of journaling, and as you just read, it can increase your chances at losing weight.
 If you aren’t sure how much you should be eating I would check out my calorie calculator.

 Control Portion Sizes

 No one is perfect.
 We are all going to make mistakes.
-However, successful people are consistently living a healthy lifestyle.
-Over a period of time, they are eating healthy 90% of the time, and they are exercising several times a week.
-Make exercise and healthy eating part of your everyday routine and soon it will be as second nature as brushing your teeth.
+But successful people eat healthy 80-90% of the time, and they are exercising several times a week – every week.

 Make Small Changes

-Learn the whys.
-Don’t just do something because someone said to.
-Understand the purpose behind it.
 Many people just want a meal plan or blueprint to follow for weight loss.
-However, the successful people that lost weight and kept it off long term started taking an interest in how nutrition and exercise impact their bodies.
-They learned the “whys” behind what they were doing, and they were more successful because of it.
+However, the successful people that lost weight and kept it off long term started taking an interest in how nutrition and exercise impacted their bodies.
+They stay humble, always keep an open mind, and know that health and fitness is a lifelong learning process.

 Don’t Beat Yourself Up